Information Loss and Disparate Effects in Network Embeddings: Background

 \subsection{Limitations of low-dimensional graph representations}

 For a survey of recent work on the limitations of graph embeddings, see \cite{seshadhri2023limitations}.
 For example, \cite{seshadhri2020impossibility} show that low-dimensional inner product based embeddings cannot encode both low degree and high clustering coefficient, and \cite{snoeck2025compressibility} shows that neighborhood preservation in arbitrary metric spaces requires very high embedding dimension. \cite{chanpuriya2021deepwalking} develop a method for approximately \emph{inverting} graph embeddings (that is, finding a graph that maps to a given embedding); they find that both global properties (like triangle density) and local properties (like existence of a particular edge) are often lost, but that the community structure is typically preserved and sometimes even enhanced (i.e., the conductance within the community is decreased).
 Our work provides a potential explanation for this behavior, by characterizing a family of SBM graphs (of varying community density) that are embedded identically.
+On the other hand, Chanpuriya et al \yrcite{chanpuriya2020node} show that many of these representation limits are a consequence of learning only \emph{one} embedding vector for each node, and prove that learning ``word'' and ``context'' vectors allow for substantially more expressive embeddings.

-A recent paper by Davison et al \cite{davison2023asymptotics} develops methods for showing the limiting distributions of embeddings that are based on minimizing subsampling-based losses on exchangeable graphs (i.e., graphons).
+A recent paper by Davison \& Austern \yrcite{davison2023asymptotics} develops methods for showing the limiting distributions of embeddings that are based on minimizing subsampling-based losses on exchangeable graphs (i.e., graphons).
 They show that unique loss-minimizing embeddings exist (up to symmetry), and prove statistical rates of convergence to these asymptotic minimizers.
 They show a simple case where an inner-product-based embedding is non-invertible, and prove that using an alternative indefinite inner product resolves these invertibility problems in a way that the standard inner product cannot.
 However, the standard inner product is likely to remain prevalent in practice, so their work leaves unanswered many important questions about the behavior of representations in practice, which we explore in this work.